-Task Events Annual Conference Workshop on the Outline of the 2021 Work Programme Overview (status) The Agency engages policy makers, stakeholders and the media through workshops and public events, with the Agency's traditional Annual Conference at the forefront.
-Events take various forms: they allow stakeholders to contribute to the Agency's deliverables; or inform interested parties and the media of the Agency's latest documents or future plans.
-Objectives Specific objectives: Annual Conference: to provide a platform for a high-level exchange of views among stakeholders and an outlook for a strategic overview of the Agency's tasks.
-Annual Work Programme presentation: to receive feedback on the Outline of the AWP from interested parties and to open the consultation period in which the Agency is open for suggestions on its AWP.
+Task Events Workshop on the Outline of the 2021 Work Programme Overview (status) The Agency engages policy makers, stakeholders and the media through workshops and public events, which allow stakeholders to contribute to the Agency's deliverables; or inform interested parties and the media of the Agency's latest documents or future plans.
+Objectives Specific objectives: Annual Work Programme presentation: to receive feedback on the Outline of the AWP from interested parties and to open the consultation period in which the Agency is open for suggestions on its AWP.
 Energy Market Integrity and Transparency Forum: to engage key stakeholders (from NRAs, institutions, industry and stakeholders in general) in discussions on activities linked to the implementation of REMIT.
 Regular workshops: to enable the Agency to inform stakeholders on specific issues related to its mandate and to receive their feedback.
 Multiannual objective: to contribute to all the Agency's multiannual operational objectives.
-Outputs Annual Conference for all stakeholders, focused on one of the Agency's major areas of work.
-Presentation of the Agency's Annual Work Programme (AWP) to stakeholders.
+Outputs Presentation of the Agency's Annual Work Programme (AWP) to stakeholders.
 Energy Market Integrity and Transparency Forum in Ljubljana for key stakeholders.
 Workshops on various topics.

-Performance indicators and targets (deadlines) Annual Conference: - Number of participants: > 130.
-(4044 Participants satisfaction survey: 2/3 majority satisfied or highly satisfied.
-Presentation of AWP: - Over 15 participants (present at the event or through interactive web streaming).
+Performance Presentation of AWP: indicators and targets (deadlines) Over 15 participants (present at the event or through interactive web streaming).
 Energy Market Integrity and Transparency Forum: - Number of participants: > 90.
 Workshops: Participants satisfaction survey: 2/3 majority satisfied or highly satisfied.
 Resources 0.3 FTE Risks Workshop: Limited inputs from stakeholders, as most of the Agency's AWP is set by legal requirements.
 Due to the timing requirements of the Programming Document, stakeholders have to be engaged on the work programme already in year N-2, when the uncertainties related to the year in question are still considerable.
 Risk if this activity is not performed: reduced visibility of the activities of the Agency for stakeholders, limited stakeholder engagement, perceived reduction in the Agency's accountability.